Baritone guitar: In other rock music

-Robert Smith of The Cure has made The Fender Bass VI (which is actually a 30″ short-scale six-string bass) a major component of his dark and atmospheric tone since 1989's Disintegration, using a 1962 model.
-Schecter guitars have since produced a Robert Smith signature model bass VI guitar; the Ultracure VI.
-While many mistake these for Baritone guitars they are not.
-The tuning on a bass VI is one octave lower than standard guitar tuning whereas a baritone tuning varies and is often an A, B or similar alternative tuning.

-English musician Alex Turner of the band Arctic Monkeys has played the baritone guitar on their song "If You Were There, Beware", most songs from their sixth album, Tranquility Base Hotel & Casino, and a number of songs in concert with The Last Shadow Puppets.
+Alex Turner, Nick O'Malley and Jamie Cook of the band Arctic Monkeys have used baritone guitar on the songs 'Star Treatment', 'Science Fiction' and 'Batphone' from the band's sixth album Tranquility Base Hotel & Casino respectively.

-Pat Smear has played baritone guitar since 2011 with the Foo Fighters.
+Pat Smear has played baritone guitar with the Foo Fighters on their album Wasting Light.

 Andy Moor and Terrie Hessels of The Ex have traded off between baritone guitar and guitar since 2005, when the last bass player left their band.

 Emma Ruth Rundle uses a Fender Jaguar Baritone.

+Blink-182 guitarist and vocalist Tom DeLonge has occasionally used the baritone guitar for darker tones.
+Two notable examples are the band's songs "Adam's Song" from Enema of the State (1999), and "Obvious" from Blink-182 (2003).

 Jesse Hughes of Eagles of Death Metal opted for a baritone guitar on many of the songs on their 2015 album Zipper Down.

+Brian Jones played a baritone guitar on the riff in the Rolling Stones's 1964 song "Heart of Stone".

+Bucky Pizzarelli played a 6 string Danelectro baritone with Billy Mure on the 1957 Album Supersonic Guitars.

+Spider Murphy Gang lead singer Günther Sigl plays a baritone guitar through many of his solo concerts.

+Daniela Villarreal played a Fender baritone guitar in drop A in The Warning's 2024 song "Automatic Sun ".

+Caleb Bird of the two piece band Tweak Bird from Los Angeles exclusively uses a baritone guitar.

+Geordie Greep, former vocalist and guitarist of Black Midi, used a Reverend Descent RA baritone guitar during his tenure with the group.

 In jazz

-Jazz guitarist Pat Metheny used baritone guitars made by Linda Manzer on his 2003 solo album One Quiet Night and his 2011 solo album What's It All About.
+Jazz guitarist Pat Metheny used baritone guitars made by Linda Manzer on his 2003 solo album One Quiet Night, his 2011 solo album What's It All About and his 2024 album MoonDial.
 Ani DiFranco often plays a baritone guitar, including those by Alvarez, frequently employing alternate tunings.
 Clifton Hyde has had his acoustic baritone guitar featured in the music of Sigur Rós, Gato Loco, and Pape Armond Boye.
 Bob Lanzetti, guitarist for the modern fusion band Snarky Puppy, frequently employs an electric baritone guitar as well.
 Allan Holdsworth used baritone guitars built by luthier Bill DeLap.

 Mark Lettieri, solo artist and guitarist with Snarky Puppy, released two funk/fusion albums centered around the baritone guitar: Deep: The Baritone Sessions and Deep: The Baritone Sessions, Vol. 2 in 2019 and 2021, respectively, the latter of which also received a Grammy nomination for Best Contemporary Instrumental Album at the 2022 Grammy Awards.
 Lettieri also utilizes a baritone guitar with Vulfpeck side project, The Fearless Flyers.